 Function 1:

 SpiroCross - Hydraulic separator for heating and cooling circuits.
 Balancing through the Spirotube in the base tube / housing.
+Spirotubes in the open manifold will damp and balance the primarily and secondarily water flow, in contrast to open manifolds without any resistance.

 Function 2:

 SpiroVent - Micro-bubble deaerator for continuous removal of air and micro-bubbles from heating and cooling circuits.
-Degassing through the Spirotube to a residual air content of 0.4 percent.
-Air separation with a permanent leak free automatic air vent..
+Degassing through the Spirotubes.
+Air separation with a permanent leak free automatic air vent.
 Air height safety margin of minimal 120 mm

 Function 3: